bazzle/portfolio-v7/posts/what-is-a-web-design-tinkerer.md

   - design
 ---

 While working on my personal rebrand, or to put it less pretentiously, _figuring out who I am, and what I do_, I got hung up on what particular job title I can use that best describes me.
 I found that none of the existing titles which are conventionally recognised really fits. so I invented my own.
-I’m a _Web design tinkerer_ It’s not a distinctive job title per se, more a mindset and approach to work.
+I’m a _Web design tinkerer_.
+It’s not a distinctive job title per se, more a mindset and approach to work.
 A Web design tinkerer broadly covers UI design and front-end web development.

 I will drop a few words and phrases that I think are relevant to being a Design tinkerer.